Applications Now Open

 Three of these courses are required to earn this Area of Concentration within the MS in Individualized Genomics and Health degree.

 This course covers basic concepts and practical applications of modern laboratory diagnostic techniques.
-Topics include the principles of testing methodology, quality assurance, and the application of molecular methods to the clinical and research laboratory.
-The test methods to be covered include nucleic acid-based methods, such as hybridization, amplification, and sequencing, non-nucleic acid methods, such as HPLC, GLC, and protein analysis, and technologies such as PFGE, ribotyping, RFLP, and serological testing methodologies.
-In addition to the test procedures, students are exposed to aspects of statistics, quality control, and regulatory issues, as well as applications of these methods to the diagnosis and prognosis of human disease.
+Topics include the principles of testing methodology, quality assurance, and the process of translating data into a diagnosis.
+Clinical and research test methods to be covered include nucleic acid-based methods, such as hybridization, amplification, and sequencing, non-nucleic acid methods, such as liquid chromatography, biomarker detection, and protein analysis, and technologies such as gel electrophoresis, ribotyping, imaging analyses, and serological testing methodologies.
+In addition to the test procedures, students are exposed to aspects of statistics, quality control, and regulatory issues to highlight the oversight required to ensure reliable data.
+A special emphasis will be placed on host-donor matching for transplantations, epidemiological tracking for infectious diseases, and identity analysis for lineage and forensics testing.

 This laboratory course introduces students to methods for manipulating and analyzing nucleic acids.
 Students gain extensive hands-on experience with plasmid purification, restriction mapping, ligations, bacterial transformations, gel electrophoresis, and applications of the polymerase chain reaction.
 This course is not recommended for students with substantial experience in these methodologies.